ROCm/omnitrace/docs/how-to/sampling-call-stack.rst

                                           0     avoid triggering the bug, potentially at the cost of reduced performance 1     do not modify how ROCm is notified about kernel completion

-The general syntax for separating Omnitrace command line arguments from the following application arguments is consistent with the LLVM style of using a standalone double-hyphen (``--``).
+The general syntax for separating Omnitrace command-line arguments from the following application arguments is consistent with the LLVM style of using a stand-alone double hyphen (``--``).
-All arguments preceding the double-hyphen are interpreted as belonging to Omnitrace and all arguments following the double-hyphen are interpreted as the application and its arguments.
-The double-hyphen is only necessary when passing command line arguments to the target which also use hyphens.
-E.g. ``omnitrace-sample ls`` works but, in order to run ``ls -la``, use ``omnitrace-sample -- ls -la``.
+All arguments preceding the double hyphen are interpreted as belonging to Omnitrace and all arguments following it are interpreted as the application and its arguments.
+The double hyphen is only necessary when passing command-line arguments to a target which also uses hyphens.
+For example, you can run ``omnitrace-sample ls``, but to run ``ls -la``, use ``omnitrace-sample -- ls -la``.

 :doc:`Configuring the Omnitrace runtime options <./configuring-runtime-options>`